HOME—US Scouting—Boy Scouts of America

 For information about US Girl Scouting (Guiding), see Girl Scouts of the USA (GSUSA).

-For information about girls in the BSA, see Women and Girls in the Boy Scouts of America (BSA).
+For information about girls in the BSA, see Women and Girls in Scouting America (BSA).

 For information on Camp Fire and other alternatives to Scouting, see our Scout-like Organizations page.